11. Make Independent Agencies Accountable

 Would this power be used frequently?
 No. It is hard to get half the states to agree on anything.
 Only truly important questions would rise to that level.

 But the mere existence of the power would induce healthy caution.
 Federal policymakers would be reluctant to go too far.
-And if the states should go too far, Congress could re-pass the law in question, with a tweak, and dare them to repeal it again.
+And if the states ever did go too far, Congress could re-pass the law in question, perhaps with a modest change, and dare them to repeal it again.

 Federal and state authorities would negotiate.
 And through a process of push and pull, their respective jurisdictions would return, gradually, to their original, proper boundaries and scope. /4